 As with many exams, Microsoft certifications are not all that difficult if you are well prepared.
 For one, I am the worst when it comes to being confident in getting a certification.
-Having had to write a few over the last couple of years, seven to be exact, which shows that anyone can do this if you prepare the way that works best for you.
-This article presents my five most essential tips that have helped me pass my certifications.
+Having had to write a few over the last couple of years, seven to be exact shows that anyone can do this if you prepare the way that works best for you.
+This article presents the five most essential tips that have helped me pass my certifications.

 I published a post on Making Sense of Microsoft Certification Resources that reviewed how to make make sure you are looking at the most current requirements.
 Exam criteria could change quarterly to keep up with the latest product updates.